In Remembrance of EbbyIN REMEMBRANCE OF “EBBY”

 As I looked upon him where he lay in perfect repose, I was stirred by poignant memories of all the years I had known and loved him.

 There were recollections of those joyous days in a Vermont boarding school.
 After the war years we were sometimes together, then drinking of course.
-Alcohol, we thought, was the solvent for all difficulties, a veritable elixir for good
+Alcohol, we thought, was the solvent for all difficulties, a veritable elixir for good living.

 Then there was that absurd episode of 1929.
 Ebby and I were on an all-night spree in Albany.
 Suddenly we remembered that a new airfield had been constructed in Vermont, on a pasture near my own home town.
 The opening day was close at hand.
 Then came the intoxicating thought: If only we could hire a plane we*d beat the opening by several days, thus making aviation history ourselves!
 Forthwith, Ebby routed a pilot friend out of bed, and for a stiff price we engaged him and his small craft.
 We sent the town fathers a wire announcing the time of our arrival.
 In midmorning, we took to the air, greatly elated — ad very tight.